Colorado awards $8 million to study medical marijuana uses

 Voters in Oregon and Alaska cast ballots in November to join Colorado and Washington in legalizing recreational pot use.

-(Reporting by Keith Coffman; Additional reporting by Eric Johnson in Seattle; Editing by Daniel Wallis, Cynthia Osterman and Bill Trott)
+(Reporting by Keith Coffman; Additional reporting by Eric Johnson in Seatttle; Editing by Daniel Wallis and Cynthia Osterman)